geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-28/meeting-transcript.md

 We have one conv let's being beam.

 ##### **Geohot** [[00:22:28](https://www.youtube.com/watch?v=9_7IhCYt1Kw&t=1348)]
-Well, yeah, the one conf in the conv speed test...
+Well, yeah, the one conf in the conv speed test..
 It's also not in the chart!

 ##### **Chenyu** [[00:22:37](https://www.youtube.com/watch?v=9_7IhCYt1Kw&t=1357)]